Left gastroepiploic artery

-The LGA arises from the splenic artery, and runs within the gastrosplenic ligament.
-It then runs within the two layers of the greater omentum to the right along the greater curvature of the stomach, approximately 1 cm from the gastric wall before it anastomoses with the right gastroepiploic artery to form the Arc of Barkow.
+The left gastroepiploic artery most commonly arises from the splenic artery, and runs within the gastrosplenic ligament.
+It then runs within the two layers of the greater omentum to the right along the greater curvature of the stomach, approximately 1 cm from the gastric wall before it anastomoses with the right gastroepiploic artery to form the arc of Barkow.

-The LGA gives off branches to the stomach, which comes off at right angles, in contrast to branches from vagal nerve trunks, which comes off obliquely.
+The left gastroepiploic artery gives off branches to the stomach, which comes off at right angles, in contrast to branches from vagal nerve trunks, which comes off obliquely.

 Both left and right gastroepoploic arteries give off branches known as the epiploic branches that pass inferiorly between the two layers of the greater omentum.
 These branches pass over the transverse colon, but do not supply it.

 Veins of the same name accompany the arteries.